penguin64100/cv/index.md

 ## Employment and Volunteering

 ### **Physics and Chemistry teacher** &#124; `Work` &#124; `Lycée Français Charles de Gaulle` &#124; `SEP 2023 - MAR 2024`
-Stepping into the role of a Physics and Chemistry Teacher at Lycée Français Charles de Gaulle during a maternity leave period.
-In charge of year 7, 10 and 11 classes.
+Stepping into the role of a physics and chemistry teacher at Lycée Français Charles de Gaulle for a maternity leave period of a few months.
+In charge of pupils from 11 to 16 years old.

 ### **Physics and Maths tutoring** &#124; `Work` &#124; `Tutoring London` &#124; `OCT 2019 - ONGOING`